 5-3-68 Nakanoshima, Kita Ward, Osaka,

 If you wish to find cheaper rooms, there are hostels offering dormitory rooms for a slow as PHP 600-PHP 1,000.
 But if you are not comfortable staying in a dormitory, there are single to twin-sharing rooms for as low as Php 1,500.
-I suggest you check the address in Google Maps before booking to see if it’s near the subway or the main tourist attractions.
+I suggest you check the address before booking to see if it’s near the subway or the main tourist attractions.
 Otherwise, you can leave your luggage at the Osaka Station lockers.
 I recommend finding a hotel near Shinsaibashi Station or Osaka Station.